common-workflow-language/user_guide/src/topics/additional-arguments-and-parameters.md

 $ echo "public class Hello {}" > Hello.java
 ```

-And now invoke `cwl-runner` providing the tool wrapper and the input object on the command line:
+And now invoke `cwl-runner` providing the tool description and the input object on the command line:

 ```{code-block} console
 $ cwl-runner arguments.cwl arguments-job.yml